Instant Accessto State, County and Municipal Public Records

 How to Remove Names From Public Search Records

-Alabama residents looking to remove their names from public search records may consider applying for expungement.
-Although this process permanently prevents public access to arrest, charge, and conviction records, the information is still open to law enforcement agencies, prosecutors, courts, and some financial institutions, if needed for an investigation.
+Alabama residents looking to remove their names from Alabama public records may consider applying for expungement.
+Although this process permanently prevents public access to arrest, charge, and conviction records, the provisions of the Alabama Public Records Act allows for the information to be provided to law enforcement agencies, prosecutors, courts, and some financial institutions, if needed for an investigation.
 After a successful expungement, the individual may legally state that the arrest or conviction did not happen.

 Alabama Governor Kay Ivey signed a new expungement law on April 23, 2021, to take effect on July 1, 2021.
-Called the Record Expungement Designed to Enhance Employment and Eliminate Recidivism Act (the REDEEMER Act), Alabama residents may expunge records under the following conditions:
+Called the Record Expungement Designed to Enhance Employment and Eliminate Recidivism Act (the REDEEMER Act), Alabama residents may petition a state superior court to expunge applicable records under the following conditions: